chrisbacon/snake/README.md

 # snake
-My attempt to build Snake.
-Created with Javascript and the HTML5 Canvas.
+My attempt at recreating Snake with Javascript and the HTML5 Canvas.